- Reference Notes Manager Overview

 Adding a Note

-The Note field, available for all four Reference Note types, is the most commonly used portion of the New Reference Note dialog box.
+The Note field, available for all Reference Note types, is the most commonly used portion of the New Reference Note dialog box.

 At its most basic level, a Reference Note is a text notation to some aspect of the project.
 Our Reference Notes system includes three types of notes.
 You could easily use all three types in a project, or primarily only one type.
 The three note types are: